-- 11.8.1.Schools are required to have a whistleblowing policy, enabling people to raise concerns about serious misconduct or malpractice at work, without fear of any retribution, as long as the concerns are raised in good faith. - 11.8.2.Governors should ensure that all staff and governors are aware of the policy, and that they know where to find it if needed. - 11.8.3.Further Guidance is included in the following link: http://www.iwight.com/documentlibrary/view/whistleblowing-at-work-policy
+- 11.8.1.Schools are required to have a whistleblowing policy, enabling people to raise concerns about serious misconduct or malpractice at work, without fear of any retribution, as long as the concerns are raised in good faith. - 11.8.2.Governors should ensure that all staff and governors are aware of the policy, and that they know where to find it if needed. - 11.8.3.Further Guidance is included under the Human Resources Section of the Councils schools SharePoint site.